Escape the Fate: Debut album and departure of vocalist Ronnie Radke (2004–2007)

-Before forming Escape the Fate, the then vocalist Ronnie Radke, lead guitarist Bryan Monte Money, bassist Max Green, drummer Robert Ortiz, keyboardist Carson Allen, and rhythm guitarist Omar Espinosa were in multiple bands all together.
-Later, in 2004, Monte Money created Escape the Fate with Max Green and Ronnie Radke, then inviting Robert Ortiz and Omar Espinosa, and later recruited Carson Allen.
+Before forming Escape the Fate, founding vocalist Ronnie Radke, lead guitarist Bryan Monte Money, bassist Max Green, drummer Robert Ortiz, and rhythm guitarist Omar Espinosa were in multiple bands all together.
+Later, in 2004, Monte Money created Escape the Fate with Max Green and Ronnie Radke, then inviting Robert Ortiz, Omar Espinosa and Carson Allen.

 In September 2005, Escape the Fate won a local radio contest judged by My Chemical Romance.
 The gig awarded them the opportunity to open a show on the band's headlining tour with Alkaline Trio and Reggie and the Full Effect.
 As a result of their show on the tour and their self-released EP demo, this subsequently led to Escape the Fate's record deal with Epitaph.
-Following their record deal, the band released their debut EP titled There's No Sympathy for the Dead. in May 2006 which included two songs that were later on their full-length album, Dying Is Your Latest Fashion.
+Following their record deal, the band released their debut EP titled There's No Sympathy for the Dead in May 2006, which included two songs that were later on their full-length album.
 The EP was produced by Michael Baskette and helped earn the band attention from record labels and fans alike.
-After the EP's release, keyboardist Carson Allen left the band to join On the Last Day, which he had also left to start another band called Me vs. Myself.

 Later in September 2006, the band released their first full-length album, Dying Is Your Latest Fashion, which charted moderately on Billboards Heatseeker and Top Independent charts.
 On November 20, 2007, they released the Situations EP, it was also the last extended play that Ronnie Radke and Omar Espinosa made with the band.

 On November 6, 2007, rhythm guitarist Omar Espinosa left the band due to personal issues and started a band called Perfect Like Me (after leaving The Black and White City).
 Later, Ronnie Radke was involved in an altercation in Las Vegas that resulted in the fatal shooting of 18-year-old Michael Cook.
 While Radke did not shoot Cook, he was indicted on battery charges, while the man who shot Cook claimed self-defense.
 These charges against Radke, combined with Ronnie's past troubles with narcotics and rehab, led to a sentence of five years probation.

 Radke failed to report to his probation officer and was arrested in June 2008, where he was sentenced to two years in prison.
 Radke was officially fired from Escape the Fate in mid-2008.